-People with rheumatoid arthritis (RA) live with constant pain that disrupts and limits their daily activities.
-There are many types of DIY natural remedies, and prescription medications that a doctor can prescribe to manage symptoms, pain management, and reduce inflammation.
-There are also positive lifestyle changes that a person with RA can make to increase their chance of maintaining a good quality of life.
+People with rheumatoid arthritis (RA) live with constant pain that limits their daily activities.
+To manage the symptoms of RA, there are numerous DIY natural remedies, as well as prescription medications that reduce pain and reduce inflammation.
+There are also lifestyle changes that a person with RA can make to increase their chance of maintaining a good quality of life.

 When patients take steps to control their RA symptoms, they are at a lower risk of developing additional diseases and permanent damage.
 Some of the ways patients can take control of their life include:

-Although movement can be uncomfortable due to inflamed joints, keeping a consistent exercise routine can help fix range-of-motion problems and keeps joints flexible.
-Research has shown that light activities, like walking and yoga, will strengthen joints and reduce the symptoms.
+Although movement can be uncomfortable due to inflamed joints, keeping a consistent exercise routine can help fix range-of-motion problems and improve flexibility at the joints.
+Research has shown that light activities, like walking and yoga, will strengthen joints and reduce symptoms.
 Always speak to a doctor or physical therapist beforehand to determine which exercises are safe.

 The Arthritis Foundation produces an Arthritis-Friendly Yoga Program to encourage patients to participate in yoga.

 Swimming, using a treadmill or an elliptical machine, and any other low-impact exercises are usually good for RA patients.
-In addition, patients can lift weights under the supervision of a personal trainer to build muscle.
-Keeping muscles strong releases pressure from weak joints and will quicken recovery times.
+In addition, patients can lift weights under the supervision of a personal trainer to build muscle, release pressure from weak joints and quicken recovery times.

 Exercising will also keep RA patients from leading sedentary lifestyles.
-A sedentary lifestyle, or one with irregular or no physical activity, can leave RA patients feeling stiff and unable to move.
-Exercise can also help with losing weight, which is another important factor in managing RA symptoms.
-Overweight people with RA put much more pressure on their joints.
-Losing weight will relieve this pressure and therefore the pain.
+A sedentary lifestyle, or one with irregular to no physical activity, can leave RA patients feeling stiff and unable to move.
+Exercise has the benefit of stimulating weight loss – another important factor in managing RA symptoms.
+RA can be worsened by being overweight as this puts more pressure on the joints.
 Learn more about exercise programs for RA.

 Diet plays an important part in managing rheumatoid arthritis inflammation.
-Although there is no specific diet that helps with RA symptoms, foods that are high in antioxidants can help reduce inflammation.
+Although there is no specific diet to prevent RA symptoms, foods that are high in antioxidants may help reduce inflammation.
 These foods will also improve energy levels, making it easier to manage daily pain.

 Healthy, anti-inflammatory foods include: